 Update: September 2015 - Dave stopped by to check out our new shop and let us know that his 2.5 now has 220,000 miles since the conversion and is still running strong with no signs of slowing down anytime soon!

-Before arrival of your Vanagon we generally get a deposit of approximately the engine cost to acquire and prepare the Subaru engine.
-Upon delivery of your Vanagon for the installation work, a 50% deposit is required with the balance due upon completion of the work.
+When an appointment is scheduled we generally take a deposit of approximately the engine cost.
+Upon arrival of your Vanagon for the installation work, a 50% deposit is required with the balance due upon completion of the work.
 There is a $15.00 per day storage fee after 5 days unless prior arrangements are made.